 This is where the problem arises – in traditional classrooms, the learning environments are predetermined by the educational institutions according to their preferences.
 In other words, the students rarely have any say in what their learning environment looks like.

-On the other hand, in the case of E-Learning, the students have total control of their learning environment.
-Those students who feel the benefits of a plant-filled environment can customize their E-Learning environment accordingly.
-And, those students who feel better in a minimalistic learning environment without any distractions can reap the benefits of such an E-Learning environment.
+On the other hand, in the case of e-learning, the students have total control of their learning environment.
+Those students who feel the benefits of a plant-filled environment can customize their e-learning environment accordingly.
+And those students who feel better in a minimalistic learning environment without any distractions can reap the benefits of such an environment when pursuing online courses.

-Data is the new oil, and E-Learning makes use of student data much more effectively than any other form of learning in history.
-That is because of E-Learning Analytics.
-E-Learning Analytics is the extraction of valuable information from online learning management systems, and it’s another one of the greatest benefits of E-Learning.
+Data is the new oil, and e-learning makes use of student data much more effectively than other forms of learning.
+That is because with all students using online systems for their learning, it’s possible to relatively easily measure all their interactions with those systems (with appropriate privacy safeguards, of course).
+E-learning analytics is the extraction of valuable information from online learning management systems, and it’s another one of the greatest benefits of e-learning.

-With student data gained through E-Learning Analytics, educational institutions can improve their training materials and boost learning outcomes in various ways.
+With student data gained through e-learning analytics, educational institutions can improve their training materials and boost learning outcomes in various ways.
 For example, if we have data on student dropout rates, we can identify potential pitfalls in our learning materials and eliminate them.
-Afterward, we can gather new data and analyze whether our change was beneficial to our E-Learning outcomes or not.
-The value of data in education is immense, and its full potential is yet to be realized.
+Afterward, we can gather new data and analyze whether our change was beneficial to our learning outcomes or not.
+The potential value of data in education is immense, and its full potential is yet to be realized.

-In 2019, the EPI (Economic Policy Institute) educational economists wrote in their report that the shortage of experienced teachers is “real, large, growing, and worse than we thought”.
-Moreover, the LPI (Learning Policy Institute) has also identified the problem of teacher scarcity on numerous occasions, describing it as “one of the most pressing issues facing policymakers”.
+In 2019, the Economic Policy Institute (EPI) educational economists wrote in their report that the shortage of experienced teachers is “real, large, growing, and worse than we thought”.
+Moreover, the Learning Policy Institute (LPI) has also identified the problem of teacher scarcity on numerous occasions, describing it as “one of the most pressing issues facing policymakers”.

-The issue of teacher shortage will undoubtedly be difficult to solve, but the benefits of E-Learning in combating teacher scarcity could be vastly underestimated.
+The issue of teacher shortage will undoubtedly be difficult to solve, but there are considerable benefits of e-learning in combating teacher scarcity.
 To clarify, let’s make a comparison.
-Regular universities have an average of 16.5 students per staff member, while E-Learning courses compiled by one or two qualified and experienced teachers can be served to thousands, if not millions, of students.
-E-Learning could potentially eliminate the need for retaining the massive 3-million person teaching workforce used in the U.S today.
-Instead of focusing our efforts on recruiting more teachers, perhaps we should instead focus on enabling our highest quality teachers to deliver their materials to a broader range of students through E-Learning.
+Regular universities have an average of 16.5 students per staff member, while e-learning courses created by one or two qualified and experienced teachers can serve thousands, if not millions, of students.
+E-learning could potentially reduce the pressure on what is currently a massive 3 million-strong teaching workforce in the US today.
+Instead of focusing our efforts on recruiting more teachers, perhaps we should instead focus on enabling our highest quality teachers to deliver their materials to a broader range of students through e-learning.

 On average, distance learning courses consume 90% less energy and emitted 85% fewer CO2 emissions than traditional university courses.
-In addition, as E-Learning is a paperless learning method, it does not contribute to many of the environmental issues associated with paper production.
-For example, there is no need to cut down trees for paper or to create paper-cellulose production factories which are known to cause atmospheric pollution in surrounding areas.
+In addition, as e-learning is generally a paperless learning method, it does not contribute to many of the environmental issues associated with paper production.
+For example, there is no need to cut down trees for paper or to create paper-cellulose production factories, which are known to cause atmospheric pollution in surrounding areas.

 The total value of the textbook industry is $7-$10 billion, and the average college student spends close to $1,200 per year on textbooks alone.
 Many students finance their textbook purchases from their student loans, and students who graduate with student loans are known to experience increased stress and depression.

-In traditional learning institutions, making changes to school curriculums is a long and complicated process which is often avoided due to its complexity.
-However, in the case of E-Learning, lessons can be delivered and updated quickly and efficiently – sometimes within days.
-When used in conjunction with data-oriented E-Learning Analytics, these changes to the learning materials are not only based on theory but real evidence.
+In traditional learning institutions, making changes to school curriculums is a long and complicated process that is often avoided due to its complexity.
+However, in the case of e-learning, lessons can be delivered and updated more quickly and efficiently – sometimes within days.
+When used in conjunction with data-oriented e-learning analytics, these changes to the learning materials are not only based on theory but real evidence.